Oneflow-Inc/oneflow-documentation/en/docs/basics/06_optimization.md

-# Back propagation and optimizer
+# Backpropagation and Optimizer

-So far, we have learned how to use OneFlow to [load data](./03_dataset_dataloader.md),[build models](./04_build_network.md),[calculate gradient of model parameters](./05_autograd.md), and combine them so that we can train models by using backpropagation algorithms.
+So far, we have learned how to use OneFlow to [Dataset and DataLoader](./03_dataset_dataloader.md), [Build Models](./04_build_network.md),[Autograd](./05_autograd.md), and combine them so that we can train models by using backpropagation algorithms.

-In [oneflow.optim](https://oneflow.readthedocs.io/en/master/optim.html) ,there are various `optimizer`that simplify the code of back propagation.
+In [oneflow.optim](https://oneflow.readthedocs.io/en/master/optim.html), there are various `optimizer`s that simplify the code of back propagation.

 This article will first introduce the basic concepts of back propagation and then show you how to use the `oneflow.optim` class.

-## numpy 手工实现反向传播
+## numpy 手工实现反向传播【还不知道怎么翻译】

-In order to make it easier for readers to understand the relationship between back propagation and automatic derivation, a training process of a simple model implemented only with numpy is provided here:
+In order to make it easier for readers to understand the relationship between backpropagation and autograd, a training process of a simple model implemented with numpy is provided here:

 ```python
 import numpy as np